morrissey college of arts and sciences

 Individually Designed Major

 For some students with specific interdisciplinary interests, in American Studies for instance, an individually designed sequence of courses under the English major is appropriate.
-Students who satisfy their major requirements this way may count for English credit up to two courses (six credits) taken in other departments.
+Students who satisfy their major requirements this way may count for English credit up to two courses (6 credits) taken in other departments.
 This plan must be approved by the chairperson and the student's department advisor by the end of the first semester of junior year.

-Though there is no English minor, students majoring in other subjects have always been welcome in English courses for the diversity of viewpoint and variety of knowledge they often bring with them.
+Students majoring in other subjects have always been welcome in English courses for the diversity of viewpoint and variety of knowledge they often bring with them.
 From the students' point of view, English courses offer the enjoyment of reading good literature; insight into history, culture, and human character; and a chance to polish skills of reading and writing.

 American Studies is an interdisciplinary program that brings together faculty from several departments to expose students to a wide range of approaches to American culture past and present.
 Thematic emphases include the American city; the historical interaction of class, gender, race, and ethnicity; high culture, popular culture, and mass media; crime and deviance; migration, borderlands, and empire.